microsoft/powerplatform-qualtrics-api/README.md

 # Sample integration for [Qualtrics&reg;  Surveys](https://www.qualtrics.com/) into [Microsoft Power Platform](https://make.powerapps.com)

-This repository contains sample code to demonstrate integration of Qualtrics $reg survey data and survey events into Microsoft Power Platform.
+This repository contains sample code to demonstrate integration of Qualtrics&reg; survey data and survey events into Microsoft Power Platform.
 The OpenAPI 2.0 compliant SWAGGER file can be used as the base to create a Microsoft Power Platform custom connector.
 The OpenAPI 3.0 compliant file is there for reference use into Azure API Management (at this point of time Power Platform does not allow OA 3.0 compliant files)